Best Games Like Hearthstone in 2026: 10 CCGs Worth Playing

 #8.
 Eternal Card Game

 Eternal’s color system borrows from MTG, and the draft mode is always free with gold.
-We drafted three times in our first week and came out with 180 new cards and a fully built aggro red deck.
+A few drafts in the first week can net well over a hundred new cards and a fully built aggro red deck, all without spending real money.

 #9.
 Faeria